 As a result of the COVID-19 pandemic ("COVID-19" or the "pandemic"), we have experienced significant business disruption.
-For example, in order to meet the demand for COVID-19-related hospitalizations, various governments, governmental agencies and hospital administrators required certain hospitals to postpone some elective procedures.
-In addition, elective procedures are also being delayed in some cases as hospitals continue to struggle with adequate staffing levels.
+Elective procedures are delayed in some cases as hospitals continue to struggle with adequate staffing levels.
 As a majority of our products are utilized in elective surgeries or procedures, the deferrals of such surgeries and procedures have had, and may continue to have, a significant negative impact on our business and results of operations.
-We encourage the readers of this document to read our risk factors in their entirety contained in Item 1A "Risk Factors" in our Annual Report on Form 10-K filed with the Securities and Exchange Commission (the "SEC") on March 3, 2022 and in other reports filed with the SEC that discuss the risks and factors that may affect our business.
+Throughout the pandemic, we have taken a variety of steps to address the impact.
+We continue to monitor the impact of the pandemic on our employees and customers and the markets in which we operate and will take further actions that are considered prudent to address the pandemic.
+We cannot accurately predict with certainty the full extent to which the pandemic will impact demand for our products in the future.
+Accordingly, the COVID-19 pandemic could have a material adverse impact on our results of operations, financial condition and capital resources.
+We encourage the readers of this document to read our risk factors in their entirety contained in Item 1A "Risk Factors" in our Annual Report on Form 10-K filed with the Securities and Exchange Commission (the

+"SEC") on March 3, 2022 and in other reports filed with the SEC that discuss the risks and factors that may affect our business.